Chimunthu Banda: Early life and education

 Banda is from Chipembere village in Nkhotakota District, Central Malawi.
 He received a Diploma in Education obtained from the University of Malawi in 1984.
 Subsequently, he earned a Diploma in Education Management which he acquired from Brandon University.
 He joined the Ministry of Education as a Diploma teacher in 1985 and was posted to Euthini Secondary School in Northern Malawi until May 1989.
 He was posted to his home district of Nkhotakota where he rose to become headteacher of the school.
 In 1993-1995, he became the Regional Publications Officer for the National Teachers Union of Malawi.

 Political career

 At the 1999 general elections, Hon C Banda was elected as Member of Parliament for the Nkhotakota North Constituency, and from August 1999 to September 2001, he was Chairman of the Parliamentary Committee on the Environment.
 From January 2000 to September 2001, he was Commissioner in the Parliamentary Service Commission and subsequently Minister of Mines, Natural Resources and Environmental Affairs.
 In June 2004 he was appointed as the Minister of Youth, Sports and Culture.
 He also served as Minister of Energy and Mining and helped to secure the Paladin Energy mining deal with Goodall Gondwe.
-He also served as Deputy Minister of Foreign Affairs.
+He also served as Deputy Minister of Foreign Affairs in 2003.

+In June 2009 he was the DPP secretary-general when he was elected to be the speaker in the National Assembly.
+His first and second deputies were Johns Chingola and Juliana Nanyoni Mphande.